 Compromise is also key in seeing an agenda come to fruition.
 President Woodrow Wilson is an oft-cited example of an unyielding executive.
-He signed the League of Nations treaty with U.S. allies after World War I. Wilson wouldn't allow Congress to modify the treaty, and the Senate refused to ratify it.
+After signing the League of Nations treaty with U.S. allies after World War I, Wilson wouldn't allow Congress to modify the treaty.
+So the Senate refused to ratify it.
 Conversely, Lyndon Johnson's vast Great Society agenda was passed due to compromises he made with the legislative branch.

 The U.S. President as Commander in Chief

-The Constitution gives only Congress the power to declare war; it charges the executive with carrying out the war as commander in chief.
-But in the history of the United States, Congress has authorized the use of force by the military, but has only formally declared war five times: The War of 1812, the Mexican War, the Spanish-American War and the two World Wars [source: Mitchell].
+The Constitution gives Congress alone the power to declare war; it charges the executive with carrying out the war as commander in chief.
+But in the history of the United States, Congress has formally declared war just 11 times — against 10 countries that were involved in five different conflicts: the War of 1812, the Mexican War, the Spanish-American War and the two World Wars [source: United States House of Representatives].
 All other U.S military action undertaken by the United States throughout its history has been under presidential order.
 Like most other powers, the president's ability to wage and operate war evolved over time.

 Perhaps no other president defined presidential wartime powers like Abraham Lincoln did.
 In 1861, while Congress was adjourned, he activated the military, sent troops to Southern states, ordered the Navy to blockade the port of New Orleans and appropriated funds from the Treasury.
 Lincoln was also the first to declare martial law (the temporary removal of power from the courts) and suspend habeas corpus (the right for a prisoner to petition the legality of his or her imprisonment).